Mo-637/Android-Linux-Bluetooth-Communication/README.md

 As I haven't found many complete tutorials that aid with the understanding of how to open communication channels for Bluetooth communication between a Linux PC with an Android app, I decided to summarise the set of steps/commands that would help get anyone up and running easily.

-To set up your Linux PC follow through these set of commands
+To set up your Linux PC follow through these set of commands Install bluez:
 > sudo apt-get install bluetooth bluez

+Ensure your bluetooth services and bluez are enabled and started:
+> sudo systemctl enable bluetooth

+> sudo systemctl start bluetooth

 > sudo service bluetooth status

-> sudo nano /lib/systemd/system/bluetooth.service (and add a -C)
+> sudo nano /lib/systemd/system/bluetooth.service
+(add a -C after ExecStart=/usr/local/libexec/bluetooth/bluetoothd then save and exit)

 > pip install pybluez